How to setup the python environment

 2. Install Visual Studio Code

-1. Go to Visual Studio Code official site and click Download for Windows to download the installer, see the red box in the following image:
+1. Go to Visual Studio Code official sitearrow-up-right and click Download for Windows to download the installer, see the red box in the following image:

 2. Open the installer to install Visual Studio Code, make sure every options in the installation are the same as the following image: